dudemanppl/CCBCSKUWidget/README.md

 $ yarn test
 ```

-7. Before opening a pull request, bundle the extension to be injested by the Chrome Web Store by running
+7. Before opening a pull request, bundle the extension to be ingested by the Chrome Web Store by running

 ```
 $ yarn build